syncfusion-content/install-docs/Common/Essential-Studio/Utilities/Utilities.md

 3. Click Remove Key.
 The selected key is removed.

-    > Note: The removal is reflected in the log, when the product key has already been added.
+    N> The removal is reflected in the log, when the product key has already been added.

 ### Copying a Product Key